hning86/azuremlps/README.md

 ```

 #### Promote-AmlDataset
-To use this commandlet, you need to first locate the module in your experiment where one of the output ports produces the dataset you'd like to promote.
-So you need to gather the experiment id, node id, and the name of the output port first.
+To use this commandlet, you need to first locate the module in your experiment where the output port produces the Dataset you'd like to promote.
+So you need to gather the experiment id, node id, and the name of the output port.
+In order to get the node id, you need to add a unique comment to the Train Model module first, and then use the Get-AmlExperimentNode commandlet to grab the node id.

-Also, if there is already a dataset of the identical name you supply to this commandlet, you must use *-Overwrite* parameter, otherwise you will receive a HTTP 409 (Conflict) error.
+Also, if there is already a Dataset of with the same name you supply to this commandlet, you must use -Overwrite parameter, otherwise you will receive a HTTP 409 (Conflict) error.

 ```
 # Find experiment named 'abc' and run it